espocrm/documentation/administration/webhooks.md

 ### Administration

 Administrator can manage webhooks at Administration > Webhooks.
+It's possible to remove, edit or create webhooks there.

 ## Events